Michele Carter

 Dan has exhibited his work at the Stones Gallery on Kauai, Bank of the West in Los Gatos, and participated in a group art exhibit at Herbst International Exhibition Hall in the Presidio, San Francisco.

 Dan Worsham is married to Michele Carter and shares her love of both miniatures and painting.
 Dan has drawn and painted as a hobby since childhood.
-Most of his oil paintings are of lush Hawaiian and Californian landscapes.
-However, recently he has completed a series of paintings of historic racecars - another of Dan's many passions.
+Most of his early oil paintings were of lush Hawaiian and Californian landscapes.
+However, since moving to New Hampshire in 2009, he has taken to doing full-sized “plein air” painting.
+The beautiful Monadnock region of New Hampshire supplies a bountiful selection of scenic subjects to paint – maybe some will end up as miniature paintings as well.

-Joining his wife, Michele Carter, as a creative partner in PepperWood Miniatures, Dan is now creating one inch scale Art Nouveau style lamps and windows, using classic Tiffany patterns as well as his own designs.
-He saw an opportunity to take his vast knowledge of art glass and apply it to miniatures, creating incredibly detailed "stained glass" lamps and windows.
+Joining his wife, Michele Carter, as a creative partner in PepperWood Miniatures, Dan is now creating one-inch scale oil paintings, and Art Nouveau style lamps and windows, using classic Tiffany patterns as well as his own designs.
+He saw an opportunity to take his vast knowledge of oil painting and art glass and applying it to miniatures.